dylan-isaac/dotfiles/README.md

 2. Create machine-specific config files from templates
 3. Symlink these files to your home directory

-This approach allows you to:
-- Keep all your configuration in one place
-- Avoid committing sensitive information to git
-- Easily update your dotfiles on multiple machines

 Key local config files:
 - `config/local/.zshrc.local` - Machine-specific zsh settings and API keys
 - `config/local/ai/aider.conf.yml` - Aider configuration